Gu Yue

 Gu Yue (古月 (古月, Gǔ Yuè)) (December 26, 1937 – July 2, 2005), originally named Hu Shixue (胡诗学), was a Chinese actor.
 Noted for his uncanny resemblance to Mao Zedong, with whom he shares a birthday, he played the former Chinese leader 84 times from 1978 until his death.
 He won the Best Actor titles at China's Hundred Flowers Awards in 1990 and again in 1993.

 Personal life

-Feng Mu, a cultural leader, found Gu at an orphanage after the liberation of Nanning.
+Feng Mu, a cultural leader, found Gu at an orphanage after the liberation of Nanning, Guangxi.
 Feng trained Gu to become a member of an army theater troupe as a teenager.
-The two ultimately lost contact for a period of 40 years, reconnecting after Feng wrote an article praising Gu's performance as Mao in the 1983 film Crossing the Chishui River Four Times, not realizing that the performer was the boy he had rescued from an orphanage.
+The two ultimately lost contact for a period of 40 years, reconnecting after Feng wrote an article praising Gu's performance as Mao in the 1983 film Crossing the Chishui River Four Times (based on Battle of Chishui River), not realizing that the performer was the boy he had rescued from an orphanage.

 Gu and his wife Zhang Yan had a son.

 Gu's personal life was low-profile.